Lupusa87/BlazorWebSocketHelper/README.md

 For install use command - **Install-Package BlazorWebSocketHelper -Version 1.0.2**

-You can use websocket in blazor easy and convenient using this library.
+You can use websocket in blazor easy and convenient way using this library.

 ![image](https://raw.githubusercontent.com/Lupusa87/BlazorWebSocketHelper/master/Untitled.png)